exercism/cpp/exercises/practice/parallel-letter-frequency/.docs/instructions.append.md

 ### Compiler support for parallel algorithms

-Note that GCC's and LLVM's implementations of the C++17 parallel algorithms rely on [TBB][tbb].
+GCC's implementation of the C++ standard library (`libstdc++`) relies on [TBB][tbb].
-If TBB is not available, they will fall back to sequential versions, even when parallel execution is requested.
+If TBB is not available, a fall back to a sequential version will be used, even when parallel execution is requested.

 On Ubuntu, you need to install the `libtbb-dev` package:
 ```